Full Year Financial Statement And Related Announcement 2016

 Please download the free Adobe Acrobat Reader to view these documents.

-Unaudited Third Quarter Financial Statements and Dividend Announcement for the Period Ended 30 September 2016
+Unaudited Full Year Financial Statements and Dividend Announcement for the Year Ended 31 December 2016

 Consolidated Statement of Comprehensive Income